theory/justatheory/content/post/past/culture/good-at-doing-things.md

 ### And How is Conventional Education Doing?

-Hasn’t changed much in last 100 years.
+Hasn't changed much in last 100 years.

 Schools struggle to meet state marks.
-It’s in the news all the time.
-Saddest part about it is that it’s no longer surprising.
+It's in the news all the time.
+Saddest part about it is that it's no longer surprising.

-It’s time to do something different!
-We've tried the existing approach, it doesn’t work, it’s not good for children.
+It's time to do something different!
+We've tried the existing approach, it doesn't work, it's not good for children.
 No reason schools have to be the way they are.
 There is a better way.
-That’s what Montessori teachers provide.
+That's what Montessori teachers provide.

 ### Three components of Classical Montessori Education

 Culture (of respect for child) Method Curriculum and Materials

 Everyone falls in love with materials, but the culture is most important.
-It’s an exposure for children that’s transforming.
+It's an exposure for children that's transforming.

 The social environment of a child influences the child, but also helps them recover from trauma or disease.
 Humans are shaped by their social experiences.
 We learn how to be humans from other humans.
 Children take what is given to them by adults and their world and the convey them.
-Montessori provides culture that’s supportive of what we identify as civilization.
+Montessori provides culture that's supportive of what we identify as civilization.
 Civilization is optional.

 > Whoever touches the life of a child touches the most sensitive point of a
 > whole which has roots in the most distant part and climbs toward the infinite